nyvyn/nyvyn.github.io/_notes/majorana-1.markdown

 ## Key Breakthrough and Its Significance

-### **First Quantum Processor with a Topological Core**

-Majorana-1 is the **first-ever quantum processor that uses topological qubits**.
+- **First Quantum Processor with a Topological Core**: Majorana-1 is the **first-ever quantum processor that uses topological qubits**.
 Microsoft describes this as creating the **“quantum transistor”**, akin to the classical transistor breakthrough that revolutionized computing.
 The Nature publication supporting this work validates the approach and signals a paradigm shift.

-### **Milestone for the Quantum Industry and Research**

-This breakthrough positions Microsoft as a leader in quantum research, receiving recognition from DARPA’s * *Underexplored Systems for Utility-Scale Quantum Computing (US2QC)** program.
+- **Milestone for the Quantum Industry and Research**: This breakthrough positions Microsoft as a leader in quantum research, receiving recognition from DARPA’s **Underexplored Systems for Utility-Scale Quantum Computing (US2QC)** program.

 ## Industry and Academic Perspectives on Feasibility and Future Outlook